fabianopinto/smoker/README.md

 # Smoker

-A smoke testing framework with BDD support, unit testing with Vitest, and modern TypeScript best practices.
+A smoke testing framework with BDD support through Cucumber.js, unit testing with Vitest, and modern TypeScript best practices.
+This project serves as a skeleton for building robust test suites with behavior-driven development.

 ## Project Structure